Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Introduction

 A central inference tool in DiD applications is the event study plot, which displays point estimates and confidence intervals of event-time coefficients from a dynamic Two-Way Fixed Effects (TWFE) regression (Figure \ref{fig:ESP}).
 Popularized by \cite{Jacobson_et_al_1993}, the event study plot has become standard in applied economics, particularly in labor, health, and policy research.
 Its appeal lies in the dual role: providing inference on treatment effects in the post-treatment period while simultaneously assessing the parallel trends and no-anticipation assumptions in the pre-treatment period.
 This dual purpose explains its ubiquity in empirical DiD research.

 However, conventional event study plots---such as the one in Figure \ref{fig:ESP}---suffer from at least three important limitations.
 First, they typically display pointwise confidence intervals that do not account for multiple testing across event times.
-Second, they can create a misleading impression that significant effects persist over continuous intervals (e.g., $t \in [2,9]$ in Figure \ref{fig:ESP}), even though the underlying theory addresses only the discrete time points.
-This impression is further amplified when applied studies connect pointwise event study estimates and confidence intervals with straight lines across event times \citep[cf.][]{moser_voena_2012, card_2024, chen_chen_yang_2025}.
-Third, and most importantly from a practical standpoint, honest inference methods—such as those developed by \citet{rambachan_roth_2023}—cannot be integrated into standard event study plots, limiting their usefulness for credible causal inference.
+Second, and of particular practical importance, they give the impression that the parallel trends and no-anticipation assumptions can be validated in the pre-treatment period when showing insignificant pre-treatment estimates.
+However, this is a classical \textit{argument from ignorance} \citep[cf.][]{Walton_1996} as the failure to reject the null hypothesis of no pre-treatment effects (i.e.~absence of differences in time trends or anticipatory effects) does not imply that the parallel trends and no-anticipation assumptions hold.
+Third, and equally important from a practical standpoint, honest inference methods—such as those developed by \citet{rambachan_roth_2023}—cannot be integrated into standard event study plots, limiting their usefulness for credible causal inference under violations of the parallel trends and/or no-anticipation assumptions.